You know those people who will look you in the eye and pay you a compliment while simultaneously dissing you?

 Um, thank you?
 That’s kind of how I feel about this quiche.
 It’s mouthwatering, even though it’s loaded with eggplant.

 I’ve never been a fan of aubergine.
 I always found it spongy and flavorless — and as such, it was systematically avoided in the supermarket.

 But when I’m at the farmer’s market, there’s something about the abundance of fresh produce, the shock of colors and shapes that pushes me to pick up something I normally wouldn’t and wonder aloud, “What could I do with this?”

 It’s with that optimism that an eggplant found its way into our bag — but two days later, I was still staring at that eggplant… wondering what I could do with it.
 When in doubt, I quiche.

-- 1 sweet bell pepper (red, yellow or orange)
+- 1 bell pepper red, yellow or orange

 - 1 1/4 cups whole milk

 - 1/4 cup basil freshly sliced